Always check the above rules in case changes have been made to anything mentioned here

 .. see Kennel Club details below:

-You can talk to and encourage your dog at all times in the test except during the stay exercise.
+You can talk to and encourage your dog at all times in the test.

 Heelwork on lead (but lead must be loose/slack at all times during the test) and heel free: You must not touch your dog during any part of the heelwork test - turns that maybe included are 90 degree to left ('left turn'), 90 degree to right ('right turn') or 180 to right ('about turn'), large circles, arcs and diagonal turns to the right can be included .. (see 'What is Heelwork' page for more information)